 The garden draws inspiration from the industrial and ethnographic heritage of Allariz.
-The point of departure of the garden is a reinterpretation of the granite tubs used for dying the leather in the tanning process, industrial practice strongly routed in the culture of this territory.
+The point of departure of the garden is a reinterpretation of the granite tubs used for dying the leather in the tanning process, an industrial practice strongly rooted in the culture of this territory.

-The granite tubs not only provide the formal structure of the garden, they are also a tribute to the intelligence of water systems based on gravity typical of industrial heritage.
-Originating in a water tank, a precise network of interconnected channels sculpted in the granite flows though the garden.
+The granite tubs not only provide the formal structure of the garden, but they are also a tribute to the intelligence of water systems based on gravity typical of industrial heritage.
+Originating in a water tank, a precise network of interconnected channels sculpted in the granite flows through the garden.

 The planting emphasizes the natural architecture of plants utilizing grasses and herbaceous perennials.
 Plants are chosen for their colour, structure, texture, form and smell in a composition that embraces the cycle of plants and their beauty throughout the seasons.